MitulPanchal/MitulPanchal/README.md

 -->

 ## Hey there, Mitul Panchal Here!!! :wave:
-### Trying to be a decent IT Professional with a little Programming skills
+### Trying to be a decent Software Enginner with a little Programming skills

 <!--
 ### Status:
-<p> Working as Developer in Data & Analytics team. </p>
+<p> Working as Lead Data Engineer in Data Science & Analytics team in ICICI Lombard GIC Ltd. </p>
 -->

 <details>